This page gives you an overview of the various topics that are actively researched at the Software Languages Lab.

 Participatory sensing provides the enabling technology to deploy so-called citizen observatories.
 Our research is centred around the notion of orchestrating participatory sensing campaigns, more specifically we want to provide configurable construction tools that enable domain experts (but non-ICT-experts) to specify campaigns.

 The reactive programming paradigm is a paradigm that is generally accepted as well suited for the development of event-driven and interactive applications.
-Our research in this field is twofold.
-On the one hand we are focusing on making the reactive programming paradigm accessible for imperative, mainstream languages.
-On the other hand we are focusing on distributed reactive programming, meaning that we want to distribute the data dependencies over multiple machines/hosts.
+Our research in this field is threefold.
+First, we focus on making the reactive programming paradigm accessible for imperative, mainstream languages.
+Secondly, we investigate in radical new reactive progamming ideas such as logic reactive programming.
+Third, we examine how this reactive data can be distributed over multiple machines/hosts.

 This theme focuses on language design and implementation for multi- and many-core platforms.
 We are interested in refining existing parallel programming models (actors, software transactional memory, data parallelism etc.) as well as optimizing virtual machines, interpreters and compilers.
 Additionally, we work on application-specific solutions, e.g., for quantum computing.
 What sets us apart is the fact that most of our research is done in the context of dynamic languages like e.g. Common Lisp and Smalltalk.